Public Exhibition

 Floodplain Management Australia has developed flood insurance fact sheets to assist property owners in understanding the information surrounding this process.

-Flood affected property may be developed if the proposed development meets the relevant standards and requirements.
+Flood affected properties may be developed if the proposed development meets the relevant standards and requirements.
 The applicable planning controls are largely determined by the proposed land use and the extent of flooding on your property.

 A Local Environmental Plan (LEP) is a legal document which allows Council to regulate land use and development.
 They are prepared by Council and approved by the State Government.